Skip to main content

 You can get PrEP from your physician, nurse practitioner, or physician assistant; you just have to ask for it by name.
 If your provider is not familiar with PrEP, you can direct them to the CDC PrEP information page.

-Visit the Texas DSHS PrEP Directory or the National Prevention Information Network Directory for a listing of clinics and doctors who prescribe PrEP near you.
+Visit the Texas DSHS PrEP Directory or the National Prevention Information PrEP Locator for a listing of clinics and doctors who prescribe PrEP near you.
 If you do not see any clinics near you or ones that you are comfortable going to, you may be able to get PrEP delivered discreetly to your home or by going to a pharmacy.
 Options include:

 What are the steps to getting on PrEP?